-Sometimes…often…usually, there is little more to say than that which has already been said.
+Update: Sometimes…often…usually, there is little more to say than that which has already been said.
 I find cause to re-post this message.
 I don’t know how many times this makes.
 The original post was during another Presidential administration.
-No words hve been changed.
-We substitute the name George Floyd for the other names once prominent for a season and now forgotten.
-We substitute Minneapolis for the cities once set ablaze and now smoldering.
+No words have been changed.
+You may substitute the name George Floyd for the other names once prominent for a season and now forgotten.
+You may substitute Minneapolis for the cities once set ablaze and now smoldering.
+You may add Uvalde to the roster of notorious schools.
 What needs to be said has already been said.

-This short essay ends with a call for a return to holiness. a return to the Church.
-On this re-posting, I must add something different.
-Anyone desiring to return to the churches in North America on this Pentecost Sunday will find them padlocked.
+This short essay ends with a call for a return to holiness–a return to the Church.
+On last year’s re-posting, I added something different.
+Anyone desiring to return to the churches in North America would find them padlocked.
 The people hiding in fear.
-Its voice silent.
+Her voice silent.
+Her parishioners dying alone while her pastors declared themselves nonessential to the occasion.
 We never should have locked the doors to the church.

 On this home by Horror haunted – tell me truly, I implore —